swapnilkumarrai/Alchimetis_Django/README.md

 Report creation task using Django assigned by Alchimetis

 # Process to run
-1.) clone the repository using 'git clone <repository url>' .
+1.) clone the repository using 'git clone "repository url"' .
 2.) open terminal and change it's directory to the location of the repository and run 'python manage.py runserver' .
 3.)
 View the report .
 4.) admin panel username- admin .